Banking, Finance & Insurance Disputes

 Similar issues arise when claims are denied for natural disaster events.
-Many insurance claims have been denied due to inconsistency in definitions within the policy’s fine print, such as “flood damage” and other technical issues.
+Many claims have been denied due to inconsistency in definitions within the policy’s fine print, such as “flood damage” and other technical issues.
 When someone has suffered significant loss due to a natural disaster, it is extremely distressing.
 They have already lost their most valued possessions and the roof over their head, to then be told their claim is denied is devastating.

 Do you have Business Interruption Insurance?